ceblfe/Data_Mining_with_SAS_KC/README.md

 ## 2. Enunciado_DM.pdf

-This file contains the explication and objective to solve the problems of data mining.
-Also, there are the explication of every variable.
+This file contains the explication and the objectives of the problems to solve.
+Also, there is the explication of every variable.

 ## 3. Data_Mining_with_SAS.docx